 - Look into gaps in knowledge, skills, or abilities amongst employees and address these using adequate resources

 - Create an ecosystem that allows diverse employees to access the same data — regardless of whether they’re remote or on-site

-Establishing a DE&I culture within your company requires a DE&I plan based on measurable DE&I goals.
+Establishing a DE&I culture within your company requires an actionable plan based on measurable DE&I goals.
 Prioritizing diversity, equity, and inclusion goals within your organization facilitates internal and external opportunities for both employees and your company.

-With DE&I in place, employees feel more satisfied in your organization — which in turn improves your company’s performance.
+With DE&I in place, employees feel more satisfied in your organization, which improves your company’s performance.
 Using the steps, best practices, and DE&I goals examples outlined in this article, you can establish your DE&I goals and be on track to achieving them in no time.